(800) 373-2873

 • Unbuckle carefully and store the belt for future use.

-View Secure Safety Solutions patient safety products by selecting a category below:
+View Secure Safety Solutions products by selecting a category below:

 KEEPING FIT AND COMFORTABLE IN A WHEELCHAIR